-This course covers the following topics to prepare students for the 70-448 Microsoft SQL Server 2008 Business Intelligence Development and Maintnance exam: how to implement SSIS, SSAS, and SSRS solutions, as well as how to configure, deploy and maintain SSIS, SSAS, and SSRS solutions.
+This course covers the following topics to prepare students for the 70-448 Microsoft SQL Server 2008 Business Intelligence Development and Maintenance exam: how to implement SSIS, SSAS, and SSRS solutions, as well as how to configure, deploy, and maintain SSIS, SSAS, and SSRS solutions.

 The Microsoft 70-448 exam, titled “Microsoft SQL Server 2008, Business Intelligence Development and Maintenance,” was a certification exam that was part of the Microsoft Certified IT Professional (MCITP) certification track for SQL Server 2008.
 This certification was designed for IT professionals and developers who wanted to demonstrate their expertise in designing, developing, and maintaining business intelligence (BI) solutions using SQL Server 2008.